 To learn the details of each assignment, please carefully read the assignment instructions.
 Note that some assignments have multiple parts and/or are aimed at specific audiences.
 It is important to complete all parts of each assignment; even the strongest writing can become ineffective if the entire assignment is not complete.

 In some cases, I may allow revisions of assignments.
 While you should not always expect this to be possible, do ask about revising if you are not satisfied with your earned grade.
 To revise, I require that you visit the UWC and then turn in 1) your original draft 2) your UWC visit report 3) your revised draft and 4) a memo detailing the changes you made and why.

 I am available for grade consultations and discussions about how to improve performance.
 If you ever have a question about your grade, please don’t hesitate to ask.
 I always want you to understand why you earned what you did.
 However, do be aware that the Family Educational Rights and Privacy Act (FERPA) does not allow me to discuss specifics of grades over email (although it does not prevent you from talking to me about your grades over email, since your grades are your private information to do with as you wish).
-While I may be able to offer generalized feedback to you over email, any detailed discussion involving specific grades will require an office hours meeting.
+While I may be able to offer generalized feedback to you over email, any detailed discussion involving specific grades will require a meeting.

 Writing Across the Curriculum

 Writing is an important component of all courses I teach, and most of these are additionally labeled as Writing Intensive (WI).
 The twelve-hour Writing Intensive requirement for the Writing Across the Curriculum Program at East Carolina University focuses on the development of writing skills.
 Upon completion of a WI course, students will: